Dapp-Learning-DAO/Dapp-Learning/README-en.md

 **Encryption course**

-We will compile some crypto courses from top universities abroad and the Ethereum community to help developers systematically understand blockchain and cryptocurrencies.
+We have collected some crypto courses from top universities and the Ethereum community to help developers systematically understand blockchain and cryptocurrencies.
 - [MIT Online Course: Blockchain and Money by Prof. Gary Gensler](https://ocw.mit.edu/courses/sloan-school-of-management/15-s12-blockchain-and-money-fall-2018/video-lectures/)
 - [Berkeley Online Course:](https://berkeley-defi.github.io/f21)   [Defi Learning](https://defi-learning.org/)
 - [Standford Online Course: CS 251 Bitcoin and Cryptocurrencies](https://cs251.stanford.edu/syllabus.html)

+We have also organized a translation group to translate MIT course 'blockchain and money' into Chinese, and upload all the chinese note-taking on our WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw)

 If you have other high-quality course recommendations, we hope you can make a suggestion and add it in our course repo: [Recommendations for cryptographic courses](./docs/crypto-course.md).